abrisenomtz/ISQA3420/Four Use Cases.md

 		- A manifest containing license and vulnerability information is provided.
 		- The proper policy document is available.
-	6. Main Success Scenario: The Corporate Manager is able to compare the documents and the type of licenses and amount of vulnerabilities are sufficient with "green lighting" the project.
+	6. Main Success Scenario: The Corporate Manager is able to compare the documents and the type of licenses and amount of vulnerabilities are sufficient with utilizing the project.
 	7. Failed End Conditions: A comparison is not able to be made between the documents and the project fails policy check.
-	8. Trigger: The Corporate Manager has collected license and vulnerability information and is interested in utilizing the project.
+	8. Trigger: The Corporate Manager has collected license and vulnerability information and is interested in using the project.